natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/underscore_names.rst

 Underscore in names
 ----------------------

 In Python, underscore at the beginning or at the end of a name indicates special names.
-Most often it’s just an arrangement, but sometimes it actually affects object behavior.
+Most often it's just an arrangement, but sometimes it actually affects object behavior.

 One underscore before name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One underscore before method name indicates that method is an internal feature of implementation and it should not be used directly.

 For example, CiscoSSH class uses paramiko to connect to equipment: